Table of Contents

 4. Classical Music

-Classical music can be soothing or dramatic.
+Mozart, Bach, Paganini have solidified themselves as master musicians.
+Their compositions paint endure the test of time and can create soothing or dramatic effects.
 The classics can really set you apart from the sea of saturated pop and electro beats.

 Characteristics: Powerful, nostalgic, soothing, dramatic